RedHat-EMEA-SSA-Team/hetzner-ocp4/docs/multi-cluster-guide.md

 The playbooks `03-stop-cluster.yml` and `04-start-cluster.yml` starts and stops all virtual machines.
 Additionally it stops & disables or start & enable the host load balancer.

-## Create an cluster.yaml for every cluster
+## Create an cluster.yml for every cluster

+Create an empty cluster.yml or add all variables there are the some at all clusters.

-For example `cluster-demo.yaml`
+For example `cluster-demo.yml`
 ```yaml
 # Very import, different cluster_name!
 cluster_name: demo